mshafer1/contact_form/README.md

     - `VALID_REFERERS=` this should be a space separated list of domains that you want to allow to embed this form (see [nginx docs](https://nginx.org/en/docs/http/ngx_http_referer_module.html#valid_referers) -> setup will populate this value with the `valid_referers server_names` prefix).
 If you do not want any, put "none" (without the quotes)

-    - `DOMAIN=` the domain it should be served (will be used to tell nginx to handle the site)
+    - `DOMAIN=` the domain it should be served (will be used to tell nginx to handle the site).
+If using multiple domain names, just least each separated by a space (wrap the whole list in single quotes - `'`)

+    - `FORM_NAME=` name used for the nginx and uwsgi socket files (just an identifier, "contact_form" would be fine if this is the only instance running)

     - `SECRET_KEY=` make up something long and random (a GUID should work).
 Used by flask as basis for secrets